AdobeDocs/campaign-web.en/help/v8/email/generative-content.md

 1. Navigate to the **[!UICONTROL Refine]** option within the **[!UICONTROL Preview]** window to access additional customization features:

-    * **Rephrase**: The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
+    * **[!UICONTROL Rephrase]**: The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.

-    * **Use simple Language**: Leverage the AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.
+    * **[!UICONTROL Use simple Language]**: Leverage the AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.

     ![](assets/full-email-5.png){zoomable="yes"}